linode/docs/docs/web-servers/nginx/configure-nginx-for-optimized-performance.md

 ### Keep Alive

 Keep alive allows for fewer reconnections from the browser.
+Remember to place these settings inside the http {} directive.

 - 	`keepalive_timeout` and `keepalive_requests` control the keep alive settings.